mincong-h/mincong-h.github.io/_posts/2018-08-29-maven-compiler-plugin-understanding.md

 ## How to Use Maven Compiler Plugin?

 Since Maven Compiler Plugin is bound automatically to Maven phrases, you don't need to declare anything.
-The only thing you need to override might be target version and the source version of the class files: Option `source` indicates which Java programming language version is used to compile the source code, and option `target` indicates which JVM version will the generated class files be
+The only thing you need to override might be the target version and the source version of the class files: Option `source` indicates which Java programming language version is used to compile the source code, and option `target` indicates which JVM version will the generated class files be